Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 Why it works

-➡️ The baking soda acts as a gentle abrasive to help lift residue from turf blades.
+➡️ The baking soda acts as a gentle abrasive to lift residue from turf blades.

 Will vinegar damage artificial grass

-Because vinegar is acidic, avoid soaking large areas repeatedly, and always rinse thoroughly after scrubbing.
+Vinegar is generally safe on artificial grass when used carefully and diluted.
+Because it is acidic, avoid soaking large areas repeatedly, and always rinse thoroughly after scrubbing.

 ✔ Keep the application targeted to stained areas.